-The source types represented in MILDOS-AREA cover the range of scenarios found at mining and milling facilities for conventional hard rock or sandstone uranium ore as well as those found at ISR uranium mining (recovery) facilities.
+The source types represented in MILDOS4 cover the range of scenarios found at mining and milling facilities for conventional hard rock or sandstone uranium ore, as well as those found at ISR uranium mining (recovery) facilities.
 Seven specific source types are modeled in the code, representing a wide range of emission sources.
-They are: (1) point, (2) area, (3) new well field, (4) production well field, (5) restoration well field, (6) drying and packaging, and (7) land application.
-Source types 1, 2, and 6 are associated with conventional uranium ore facilities, while types 3 through 7 are associated with ISR facilities.
-In addition to the generic point source type, source types 3 through 6 are modeled as point sources, while source type 7 is modeled as a special case of an area source.
+They are: (1) point, (2) area, (3) new well field, (4) well field, (5) ISR purge, (6) ISR ion exchange, (7) drying and packaging, and (8) land application.
+Source types 1, 2, and 7 are associated with conventional uranium ore facilities, while types 3 through 8 are associated with ISR facilities.
+In addition to the generic point source type, source types 5 through 7 are modeled as special cases of point sources, while source types 3, 4, and 8 are modeled as special cases of an area source.